devyat009/youtube-downloader/README.md

 # youtube-downloader
 An simple Youtube video downloader in python using the [yt-dlp](https://github.com/yt-dlp/yt-dlp) under the hood.

-Note 2024/8/8 -  Coming soo new backend and interface based on html and css
+Note 2024/8/8 -  Coming soon new backend and interface based on html and css

 - Supported formats are: mp4, m4a, webm
 - Resoulion supported: up to 2160p